AdityaP47/Storm-Prediction/README.md

 	Below mentioned are few definitions/terminologies which are kept in mind while building this project.
 EF-Scale:Enhanced Fujita Scale is our main parameter for dependent variable.
 The scale is used to analyse/measure the severity of Storm based on the damage they produce.
 EF-scale uses numbers ranging from 0 to 5 to know the impact of    storms/tornadoes.
 Wind speed is positively correlated with EF-scale points and thus EF - scale can be classified by wind  parameter as shown below:

-Fig 7 : Depicting the wind speed range associated with each point of EF-Scale
 Om: This column in the dataset tells us about the count number of tornadoes.
 These numbers are assigned based on the time of occurrence of each event.
 Yr,Mo,Dy,Tz: Year, Month , Date and Time Zone in the dataset columns respectively.
 F : F-scale values, which turn into EF-scale values post January of 2007 , since previously EF-scale wasn’t introduced.